Down To Earth Discipleship . Getting real with issues facing young Christians today

 1.5 Some ups and downs in new family relationships

 But sometimes it can feel like we are just 'going through the motions' in this and glorification of God seems a bit thin and repetitive.
 If so, we need to address just what it is that is leading us to feel as though what we are doing is a bit purposeless.
 Is it perhaps because at church we simply sing the words, or because we praise God in the same way each week?
-Maybe this can be an opportunity to try a different way to praise God in many parts of our week by simply following his promptings as we praise.
+Maybe this can be an opportunity to try a different way to praise God in many parts of our week by simply following his promptings as we engage with tasks and relationships.
 This may lead us to worship in a new and exciting way in which we have not praised our maker before.
 More broadly we should see praise, worship and thanksgiving as something which we make our lifestyle, not just something switched on for special occasions.15

 Simply being in Christian fellowship does not give us immunity to glitches in relationships due to pride, selfishness, thoughtlessness, gossip, and more.
 But it should enable us more readily to apologise, seek and bestow forgiveness, and achieve reconciliation - though these actions should not be confined to our Christian circle of fellowship.
 We should not let a disagreement or misunderstanding fester, but should address it as soon as possible and restore the relationship.
 Gossip can be deadly in a church context - avoid it absolutely.

-Fellowship involves communication.
 Failure to respond to personally-addressed messages, e-mails, etc is effectively a renunciation of that fellowship.
 It can be as offensive as meeting a friend in the street and deliberately ignoring their greeting.
 Of course the response may be just a very short acknowledgment if there is not time and inclination for something longer and thoughtful, but total silence is far from golden.
 We all have limited time, but priorities must be applied here as elsewhere and for the Christian, people stuff should normally rank ahead of much else.
 And having almost unlimited time for verbal communication but ignoring e-mails doesn't make sense.

-Although we need always to be looking out for our brethren17 we also need to be careful that we are not judging their sins in the sense of condemning them and withdrawing from personal fellowship with them, effectively writing them off.
+Although we need always to be looking out for our brethren (Gal 6:1-10) we also need to be careful that we are not judging their sins in the sense of condemning them and withdrawing from personal fellowship with them, effectively writing them off.
 There is only one judge and it is important that we each live our lives secure in that knowledge.
 Reciprocally it means that we need to be open when people whom we respect and who are brethren with our best interests in mind approach us graciously to take up issues with us.
 They may proffer constructive suggestions, but without condemning us.

 Similarly if each of us cannot go to someone to raise something without a spirit of condemnation, then we should be leaving it to someone else to approach them rather than doing it ourselves.
 Christians are often all too quick to judge one another, forgetting that to God a lie is just as much a sin as murder, and both separate us from God.
 To God we are all sinners and not worthy of his friendship other than through Christ having taken our sin upon himself.
 We need to be careful that we are not looking at other people and suggesting that their sinning ways are worse then our sinning ways.